FREQUENTLY ASKED QUESTIONS

 A: Participants should have a moderate fitness ability and able to cycle at least 50km per day.
 Being familiar with road biking is helpful but not necessary.
 Beginner to advanced cyclists are welcome – if this is your first cycling trip we’ll help you discover your inner Tour de France abilities!

-We generally cycle about 55km-85km per day (depending on the tour), and offer rest stops along the way.
+We cycle 70km-87km per day, and offer rest stops along the way.
 If you find your energy fading you’re also welcome to ride in the sag wagon.
 We’re here to support you every pedal of the way!

 Q: How busy are the roads?

-A: By the nature of our geographical “inland island” setting, traffic is very light where we ride.
+A: By the nature of our geographical “inland island” setting, traffic is generally moderate to light where we ride, especially once we get a little further from Nelson.
+Guests should be comfortable cycling with some traffic.
 Your safety is our first priority.
 We have chosen routes that are very safe and ideal for cycling.